sideme/CyPlanAI/backend/PDF_UPLOAD_GUIDE.md

 ### Frontend Upload

-Users click the "Upload PDF or Image" button in the frontend interface to select a file.
+Users click the "Upload files" button in the frontend interface to select a PDF or Word document.
 The frontend encodes the file as base64 and sends it to the backend.

 ### Backend Processing

-1. Receive base64-encoded PDF data
+1. Receive base64-encoded document data
 2. Decode to binary data
 3. Call `QwenFileService.upload_file()` to upload to DashScope
 4. Wait for file processing to complete (status = "processed")